aineomugisha/aineomugisha.github.io/_posts/2020-10-01-Javascript-101-loops-and-functions.md

+---
 layout: post
-title: "Javascript: Some loops and funtions"
+title: "Javascript (Some loops and funtions)"
 date: 2020-10-01
 ---